« Back

 Permalink Mark Unread

-Jen's property sits just at the edge of town, at the base of the hill from the wooden gates that guard Eriksmont.
+Jen's property sits just at the edge of town, at the base of the hill from the stone walls and wooden gates that guard Eriksmont.
 It borders the town's sprawling outbuildings to the west, the Lucius farm to the east, and the public road known as Via Janus to the north.
 To the south, past a few more buildings and farmsteads, is the river Cabelpas, ever winding its long and lazy journey to the sea.

 Nothing much disturbs Alex while he's getting ready, though he can see people heading into town along Via Janus already.
 He does overhear some excited chatter from the farmhands next door about a goat.